Zegocover/cookiecutter-zego-data-science/docs/docs/index.md

-# Cookiecutter Data Science
+# Cookiecutter Zego Data Science

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._

+> Apapted for Zego Data Science

 ## Why use this project structure?

-> We're not talking about bikeshedding the indentation aesthetics or pedantic formatting standards — ultimately, data science code quality is about correctness and reproducibility.
+> We're not talking about bikeshedding the indentation aesthetics or pedantic formatting standards (black takes care of that) — ultimately, data science code quality is about correctness and reproducibility.

 When we think about data analysis, we often think just about the resulting reports, insights, or visualizations.
 While these end products are generally the main event, it's easy to focus on making the products _look nice_ and ignore the _quality of the code that generates them_.
 Because these end products are created programmatically, **code quality is still important**!
 And we're not talking about bikeshedding the indentation aesthetics or pedantic formatting standards — ultimately, data science code quality is about correctness and reproducibility.